ngmor/catch_ros2/catch_ros2/examples/README.md

 ## Integration Testing
 Integration testing is an important way to ensure different elements of your system work together as desired.
 In ROS, we generally want to test that our nodes behave correctly, which may difficult with typical unit testing.

 ROS 2 already contains a [framework for writing integration tests in Python](https://github.com/ros2/launch/tree/rolling/launch_testing) which may be more than sufficient for most users.
-However, to my knowledge, I have not seen an easy way to create integration tests in C++ (or, more specifically, to create them with Catch2).
+GTest can also be used to test C++ code within an integration test.
+However, to my knowledge, I have not seen an easy way to create integration tests in C++ with Catch2 - a simple to use but powerful C++ testing framework.
 The primary motivation of this package is to provide a framework for just that.

 ### Components
 For a launch integration test in this framework you need 4 components: